Phyllotaxis: Repeating spiral

 The rotational angle from leaf to leaf in a repeating spiral can be represented by a fraction of a full rotation around the stem.

 Alternate distichous leaves will have an angle of 1/2 of a full rotation.
 In beech and hazel the angle is 1/3, in oak and apricot it is 2/5, in sunflowers, poplar, and pear, it is 3/8, and in willow and almond the angle is 5/13.
 The numerator and denominator normally consist of a Fibonacci number and its second successor.
 The number of leaves is sometimes called rank, in the case of simple Fibonacci ratios, because the leaves line up in vertical rows.
 With larger Fibonacci pairs, the pattern becomes complex and non-repeating.
 This tends to occur with a basal configuration.
 Examples can be found in composite flowers and seed heads.
 The most famous example is the sunflower head.
 This phyllotactic pattern creates an optical effect of criss-crossing spirals.
 In the botanical literature, these designs are described by the number of counter-clockwise spirals and the number of clockwise spirals.
 These also turn out to be Fibonacci numbers.
 In some cases, the numbers appear to be multiples of Fibonacci numbers because the spirals consist of whorls.

 Determination

-The pattern of leaves on a plant is ultimately controlled by the local depletion of the plant hormone auxin in certain areas of the meristem.
-Leaves become initiated in localized areas where auxin is absent.
-When a leaf is initiated and begins development, auxin begins to flow towards it, thus depleting auxin from another area on the meristem where a new leaf is to be initiated.
+The pattern of leaves on a plant is ultimately controlled by the accumulation of the plant hormone auxin in certain areas of the meristem.
+Leaves become initiated in localized areas where auxin concentration is higher.
+When a leaf is initiated and begins development, auxin begins to flow towards it, thus depleting auxin from area on the meristem close to where the leaf was initiated.
 This gives rise to a self-propagating system that is ultimately controlled by the ebb and flow of auxin in different regions of the meristematic topography.